 And here's Mailchimp:

-HubSpot's AI content writer is available to use on any written content you create through HubSpot.
-Just highlight any rich text, click the lightning bolt icon, and you'll see options for how you might want to optimize your copy.
-On Mailchimp, you can only access the content optimizer in the email builder—it's not available for landing pages (yet).
+Just highlight any rich text, click the AI button, and you'll see options for how you might want to optimize your copy.

 You can automate both tools with Zapier

 Both HubSpot and Mailchimp integrate with Zapier, so you can connect them with thousands of other apps to automate your mission-critical workflows.
-Here are some ideas to get you started:
+Automatically add new leads to your marketing list, surface ads to new subscribers, and follow up with event attendees.
+You can build fully automated systems that connect your marketing software to the rest of your tech stack.

 Zapier is the leader in workflow automation—integrating with thousands of apps from partners like Google, Salesforce, and Microsoft.
 Use interfaces, data tables, and logic to build secure, automated systems for your business-critical workflows across your organization's technology stack.
 Learn more.